1. How do I know if I am classified as a Marine & Offshore (M&O) company and if the following FAQs apply to me?

 MOM will implement an Audit and Inspection regime to conduct checks and to ensure compliance on site based on relevant safe management measures.

 Penalties will be imposed on firms which have contravened the Marine & Offshore COVID-Safe Restart Criteria or MOM’s Safe Management Measures, whichever relevant.
 In addition, firms will be required to resubmit their rectification plans, where applicable, and implement these measures as part of the follow ups to the enforcement actions taken.

-7. What happens if a project is found to have a worker infected with COVID-19 after works have resumed?
+5. What happens if a project or worksite is found to have a worker infected with COVID-19 after works have resumed?

 Shipyards and contractors should immediately vacate and cordon-off the immediate section of the workplace premises where the confirmed case worked.
 There is no need to vacate the whole yard or building if there is no sustained and close contact with the confirmed case.
 Subsequently, carry out a thorough cleaning and disinfect all relevant on-site areas and assets exposed to confirmed cases, in accordance with the National Environment Agency’s (NEA’s) guidelines.
 Please refer to the Marine & Offshore COVID-Safe Restart criteria for further guidance on the handling of suspected and/or confirmed cases.